-Nematodes can cause serious financial damage through yield loss, quality damage and export restrictions.
-Eurofins Agro is an important center of expertise in the field of nematodes and has been conducting nematode analysis since 1957.
-The nematode analysis is accredited for a number of inspection studies.
+Nematodes can result in yield loss, quality damage and export restrictions that have a serious financial impact.
+Eurofins Agro is an important centre of expertise in the field of nematodes and has been conducting nematode analysis since 1957.
+Our nematode analysis is accredited for a number of inspection studies.

 Eurofins Agro offers different research packages for nematode analysis:

-- Total package which gives an overview of all the present nematodes
+- Complete package, which gives an overview of all nematodes present

 - Packages for analysis of specific types or groups of nematodes

 - Nematode Check, a limited analysis on the presence of nematodes (horticulture)

 Based on the report, and together with information on host plant suitability and the risk of damage, you can take measures such as adjusting crop rotation, choosing another field, or specific management measures.